 the party with the duty to indemnify shall thereafter have the right to participate in the investigation, defense and resolution of such third party claim; and

-if the indemnitor is the Purchaser and (A) at the time that any claim is made by Seller against Purchaser for any amounts pursuant to this Article XX there is an Purchaser party hereto, and (B) such claim is for indemnification pursuant to clause (ii) of Section 20.1(b) hereof, then the Purchaser shall have first received payment in full from the Purchaser of such amounts (it being understood and agreed that until such time as Purchaser receives such amounts from Purchaser, no amounts shall be due and payable by Purchaser to Seller pursuant to this Article XX).
+if the indemnitor is the Purchaser and (A) at the time that any claim is made by Seller against Purchaser for any amounts pursuant to this Article XX there is an Agent party hereto, and (B) such claim is for indemnification pursuant to clause (ii) of Section 20.1(b) hereof, then the Purchaser shall have first received payment in full from the Agent of such amounts (it being understood and agreed that until such time as Purchaser receives such amounts from Agent, no amounts shall be due and payable by Purchaser to Seller pursuant to this Article XX).

-The Purchaser agrees that upon receipt of any written Notice from the Seller asserting an indemnity claim described in Section 20.1(d)(iii) hereof, the Purchaser shall (i) promptly deliver a copy of such Notice to the Purchaser and (ii) enforce any and all indemnification rights it may have against the Purchaser to obtain payment in a commercially reasonable manner from such Purchaser of any amounts claimed in such Notice.
-Upon receipt of any such payments from the Purchaser, the Purchaser shall deliver such amounts to Seller in accordance with this Article XX.
+The Purchaser agrees that upon receipt of any written Notice from the Seller asserting an indemnity claim described in Section 20.1(d)(iii) hereof, the Purchaser shall (i) promptly deliver a copy of such Notice to the Agent and (ii) enforce any and all indemnification rights it may have against the Agent to obtain payment in a commercially reasonable manner from such Agent of any amounts claimed in such Notice.
+Upon receipt of any such payments from the Agent, the Purchaser shall deliver such amounts to Seller in accordance with this Article XX.

 20.2 Survival of Obligation.
 The duty to indemnify under this Article XX will continue in full force and effect notwithstanding the expiration or termination of this Agreement.